krish-bhanushali/About-Us/README.md

 - add shadows
 - planning to go for colorful designs after this and light theme too

-# What Did I learnt
+# What Did I learn
 Okay so I know professional readme's are totally different, after I complete everything I will remodify every readme.
 - Okay I learnt to have a scrollable page
 - how to remove the debug banner